polyphene/docs.holium.org/docs/reference/design.md

 With these two first kinds, any data, either structured or complex, can equally be introduced in the Holium framework and included in virtually any dataset.
-In the process, data re-usability is maximized as any data, scalar or not, will always be represented in the exact same way and benefit from the exact content-based universal identifier, while recursive data only hold links and never copies of original data.
+In the process, data re-usability is maximized as any data, scalar or not, will consistently be represented in the exact same way and benefit from the exact content-based universal identifier, while recursive data only hold links and never copies of original data.

 #### Execution